natacha-beck/imputePrepSanger/README.md

 Two folders containing the results are created: one with the name given at point 9 above, and the other the same + "_FullOutput".
 The first folder will contain the resulting .vcf files to be sent to the Sanger, a text file called FinalReport.txt, which summarize the different steps, the number of variants removed and why, and a resultsScreen.txt which contains all the information appearing at the screen when running the pipeline.

 The second folder contains all intermediate files created during the pipeline.
 These can be deleted, but can also help understand some details if necessary.
 For example, the file that will have the same name as the strand file but with the extension .pos contains all the variants removed due to a difference larger than 10bp between the position in the strand file and in the input Plink file.
+It also contains the two files related to the duplicates: the list of the duplicates removed (duplicatesRemoved.txt) and the duplicates pairs (duplicatesPairs.txt).

 ## The Sanger Imputation Service